 Language barrier in Hungary

-English is also spoken in parts of Hungary, especially in large cities such as Budapest, as well as popular tourist regions such as the Danube Bend and Lake Balaton.
-English is an essential language for doing business in Hungary and, as such, expats working in Hungary should have no trouble communicating in a business setting.
+English is also spoken in parts of Hungary, especially in large cities such as Budapest and popular tourist regions such as the Danube Bend and Lake Balaton.
+English is an essential language for doing business in Hungary, and expats working in Hungary should have no trouble communicating in a business setting.

 Relationships and communication in Hungary

 The Hungarian communication style is direct, and it’s not unusual for Hungarians to ask very personal questions and share intimate details about themselves.
-This may be something expats aren't used to, but it is in no way meant to offend, and is rather considered a part of getting to know one another.
+This may be something expats from more conservative cultures aren't used to, but it is in no way meant to offend, and is rather considered a part of getting to know one another.

 Family is the centre of social structures in Hungary.
 Family members look after one another, and it’s not uncommon for extended families to all stay together.
 Women and elders are highly respected in Hungary.